Residual materials management is gradually evolving, recognizing that landfill of these materials is harmful to the environment and public health.

 Directly supporting the fossil fuel industry through their production and transport, plastics contribute to the increase in global GHG emissions and can pose dangers to ecosystems and human health through their released toxins into the environment.
 In 2019, 300 million tons of plastic waste was produced .
 These packages are useful for a few minutes only, while they can spend more than 70 years in our environment.

 Quebec’s policies also aim to improve glass recycling.
 This infinitely recyclable material is not exploited to its full potential as its recycling rate is 37% .
 Glass poses a challenge to the industry as it can easily break and contaminate other recyclables.
-In addition, it is dangerous for the individuals who collect it and is often not compatible with the machinery used to reuse it.
+In addition, it is dangerous for the individuals who collect it and is often incompatible with the machinery used to reuse it.
 This resource represents a significant potential in terms of resource circularity, but the way it is collected needs to be improved.

 GHG emissions and public health impacts related to waste management